 For Blue Star Helium Limited the initial investment was recognised at the fair value of the consideration paid in AUD of \$400,000 translated into GBP of £219,949 at the date of acquisition.
-See note 12.
+Trackimo was purchased for £250,000 and initially recognised at cost.
+See note 13 for further information on subsequent measurement.